Skip to Content

 Put your mail on hold.

-When we used to go away to Florida, my favorite thing to come back to was a huge pile of mail.
+When we used to go away to Florida for Christmas break, my favorite thing to come back to was a huge pile of mail.
 It would be awful when my parents would put the mail on hold and then we arrived home on a Sunday.
 It was a whole extra day to wait.

-The post office will hang on to your mail when you’re gone and it may even deliver it to you when you get back.
+The post office will hang on to your mail when you’re gone and the mail carrier may even deliver it to you when you get back, depending on how much mail has accumulated.
 You also have the option to go and pick it up, which is what I always wanted to do.
 Now, as an adult, I’d rather just have it delivered.

-Whatever you choose, having the mail stopped makes more sense than having it accumulate in your mailbox.
+Whatever you choose, having the mail stopped makes more sense than having it accumulate in your mailbox or asking a neighbor to get your mail while you’re gone.

 A girl with Tug The Super Hero Dog.